UN-ICC/icc-oidc-bridge/README.md

  ./manage start
  ```

- - Set superadmin password to be able to configure the birdge
+ - Set superadmin password to be able to configure the bridge
 ```
  docker exec -it oidc-bridge_oidc-django_1 bash